-In conjunction with the Company's annual audited Consolidated Financial Statements to be issued under International Financial Reporting Standards ("IFRS") for the year ended December 31, 2011, these interim Consolidated Financial Statements present Encana's initial financial results of operations and financial position under IFRS as at and for the three months ended March 31, 2011, including 2010 comparative periods.
+In conjunction with the Company's first annual audited Consolidated Financial Statements to be issued under International Financial Reporting Standards ("IFRS") for the year ended December 31, 2011, these interim Consolidated Financial Statements present Encana's financial results of operations and financial position under IFRS as at and for the three and six months ended June 30, 2011, including 2010 comparative periods.
 As a result, they have been prepared in accordance with IFRS 1, "First-time Adoption of International Financial Reporting Standards" and with International Accounting Standard ("IAS") 34, "Interim Financial Reporting", as issued by the International Accounting Standards Board ("IASB").
 These interim Consolidated Financial Statements do not include all the necessary annual disclosures in accordance with IFRS.
-Previously, the Company prepared its interim and annual Consolidated Financial Statements in accordance with Canadian generally accepted accounting principles ("previous GAAP").
+Prior to 2011, the Company prepared its interim and annual Consolidated Financial Statements in accordance with Canadian generally accepted accounting principles ("previous GAAP").

 The preparation of these interim Consolidated Financial Statements resulted in selected changes to Encana's accounting policies as compared to those disclosed in the Company's annual audited Consolidated Financial Statements for the period ended December 31, 2010 issued under previous GAAP.
-A summary of the significant changes to Encana's accounting policies is disclosed in Note 20 along with reconciliations presenting the impact of the transition to IFRS for the comparative periods as at January 1, 2010, as at and for the three months ended March 31, 2010, and as at and for the twelve months ended December 31, 2010.
+A summary of the significant changes to Encana's accounting policies is disclosed in Note 20 along with reconciliations presenting the impact of the transition to IFRS for the comparative periods as at January 1, 2010, as at and for the three and six months ended June 30, 2010, and as at and for the twelve months ended December 31, 2010.